How to Build a Retaining Wall with a Top Cap and Steps

 The stairs were a little tricky.
 I decided to keep the drain pipe going under the first step.
 I had to make sure that the slope of the pipe would remain so it would still drain water.
-Luckily it did and I was able to hide it under the second stair with no problem.
+Luckily it did and I was able to hide the pipe under the second stair with no problem.

-I cut back the soil where the stairs would go up, and took out a little extra for room to work.
+I cut back the soil where the stairs would go up, taking out a little extra for room to work.
 After that I poured in a 2″ layer of gravel for the base of the block to sit on.
 This way I was able to level it perfectly.

 They are 1 1/2″ thick, twice as thick as my little saw could handle.
 In order to cut it all the way through, I had to cut one side then flip it over and cut the other side.